Holiday Season DUIs

 For most people, holidays are special.
 This is the time of year where families gather together, and friends alike, to celebrate and be festive.
 For others, the holiday season can be a depressing and stressful time of the year.
 No matter which side of the spectrum you may fall, drinking may be a part of your holiday season.
-Drinking in your home or a place that you will be stationary is fine, however, the problem occurs when you drink and decide to drive.
+Drinking in your home or a place that you will be stationary is fine; the problems occur when you drink and decide to drive.

-The holiday season increases the number of accidents that occur and there is an increase in DUIs and sobriety checkpoints at this time.
+The holiday season increases the number of accidents; therefore, there is typically a coinciding increase in DUI checkpoints at this time.
 Because of the significance that drinking and driving can impact your life, it is invaluable to seek legal representation and advice if you receive a DUI this holiday season.
-If you or a loved one have been charged with a DUI this holiday season, it is in your best interest to contact an experienced Birmingham criminal law attorney so that we can strategize about the best possible outcomes for your situation.

 The Consequences of a DUI